codacy/codacy-clang-tidy/README.md

 # codacy-clang-tidy

-**Warning: This is a work in progress, it is not yet usable.**

 A standalone tool that converts [Clang-Tidy](https://clang.llvm.org/extra/clang-tidy/) diagnostics to Codacy's format.

 It allows running Clang-Tidy either locally or as part of your CI process and then integrating the results into your Codacy workflow.
 This way, Codacy will present the results coming from Clang-Tidy alongside all the other code quality information in the dashboards.

-Currently, you can only use codacy-clang-tidy on Codacy self-hosted installations.

 ## Usage